-It is very important that the time justification (Box 9) of the proposal contains enough information so that its feasibility can be correctly assessed.
+It is very important that the time justification of the proposal contains enough information so that its feasibility can be correctly assessed.
 The following points must be respected:

-- 1. the expected S/N and source brightness estimate for each object and mode must be given; - 2. in particular for extended sources: does the reported S/N refer to an area of 1 arcsec2 (as given by the imaging ETC), to an extent of 1 arcsec in the spatial direction (as given by the spectroscopy ETC) or to the whole spatial extent of the object? - 3. in spectroscopy, does the S/N refer to one pixel in the dispersion direction (as given by the ETC) or to one resolution element? - 4. in case of large throw, does the S/N take into account the fact that some beams would fall outside the detector? - 5. does the overhead calculation include the time required for each preset, given that OBs should in general not be longer than 1 hour? - 6. is there a guide star brighter than V = 13.5 mag within a radius of 7.5 arcmin around the object? - 7. the PWV constraint needs to be specified as a comment for each target in the Target List (Box 11) of the proposal.
-The effect of different PWV values on the sensitivity can be assessed using the ETC (see § 4.1).
+- 1. the expected S/N and source brightness estimate for each object and mode must be given; - 2. in particular for extended sources: does the reported S/N refer to an area of 1 arcsec2 (as given by the imaging ETC), to an extent of 1 arcsec in the spatial direction (as given by the spectroscopy ETC) or to the whole spatial extent of the object? - 3. in spectroscopy, does the S/N refer to one pixel in the dispersion direction (as given by the ETC) or to one resolution element? - 4. in case of large throw, does the S/N take into account the fact that some beams would fall outside the detector? - 5. does the overhead calculation include the time required for each preset, given that OBs should in general not be longer than 1 hour? - 6. is there a guide star brighter than V = 13.5 mag within a radius of 7.5 arcmin around the object? - 7. the PWV constraint needs to be specified for each run of the program.
+If strongly differing PWV are required for different targets then these should be defined as different runs The effect of different PWV values on the sensitivity can be assessed using the ETC (see $\S 4.1$).